mybonk/mybonk-wiki/docs/baby-rabbit-holes.md

   - ssh-add

   Also read about and setup ssh-agent, it will save you a LOT of time (key management, auto re-connect e.g. when your laptop goes to sleep or reboots ...).
 - findssh: ([on GitHub](https://github.com/scivision/findssh#readme)) Platform-independently find SSH servers (or other services with open ports) on an IPv4 subnet in pure Python WITHOUT NMAP.
 Scan entire IPv4 subnet in less than 1 second.
+- [Angry IP Scanner](https://angryip.org/): Scans LAN and WAN, IP Range, Random or file in any format, provides GUI as well as CLI.
 - [rsync](https://apoorvtyagi.tech/scp-command-in-linux):
   - rsync uses a delta transfer algorithm and a few optimizations to make the operation a lot faster compared to ssh.
 The files that have been copied already won't be transferred again (unless they changed since).
 Can be run ad-hoc on the command line or configured to run as a deamon on the systems to keep files in sync.
   - rsync allows to restart failed transfers - you just reissue the same command and it will pick up where it left off, whereas scp will start again from scratch.